 We’ve put together this quick guide on what you need to know about your private health insurance tax statement.

-We’ll send your tax statement(s) directly to the Australian Taxation Office
+Each year we send your tax information directly to the Australian Taxation Office

 We help you pre-fill your tax return with the correct information by sending your tax statement(s) directly to the Australian Taxation Office (ATO) after 14 July.